 This mandarin orange bundt cake recipe is fruity and delicious.
 It’s a wonderful winter recipe and makes for a great dessert at a holiday dinner or weekend brunch.

 It’s wonderfully citrusy and feels like a bright and fresh treat.

-It’s also a perfect way to use up all the leftover clementine flesh if you make the dark chocolate covered clementine peels.
+It’s also a perfect way to use up all the leftover orange flesh if you make the dark chocolate covered clementine peels.

 Why You’ll Want to Make this Clementine Almond Bundt Cake

 This clementine almond bundt cake is cheery and brightly flavored.
 It’s a wonderful complement to a holiday meal or a winter dinner party.

 It’s a delightful dessert that’s not too sweet (even with the sugary glaze).
 The almond flour adds a depth of flavor, nuttiness, and pleasant density to the cake.